mullenkamp/hilltop-py/README.rst

-Repository for ECan freshwater reports
+Repository for Hilltop Python tools
 =============================================================

-This git repository contains the documentation for the ECan freshwater reports.
+This git repository contains the Hilltop Python tools and associated documentation.